Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - This season, the Seahawks are winless against the spread when entering a game as a favorite of 3.5 points or more.

-- The Seahawks have turned the ball over two more times (4 total) than the Jaguars have forced a turnover (2) this season.
+- This year, the Seahawks have turned the ball over four times, two more than the Jaguars' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Jaguars.